bitboxer/bitboxer.de/_posts/2010-04-18-chrome-passwordmaker.markdown

 extension library showed one extension that used the passwordmaker hashing algorithm, but sadly that one was a bad joke.
 It simply wrapped a html page into a chrome extension.
 It was barely usable.
-A perfect opportunity to learn how to write extensions for chrome :) .
+A perfect opportunity to learn how to write extensions for chrome :smile: .
 If you want a good chrome password generator, you can now find my version in the chrome extension library.

 [Install it now](https://chrome.google.com/extensions/detail/ocjkdaaapapjpmipmhiadedofjiokogj).